-Dissipation and Its Impact on Taste
+Dissipation and the Bottle Level's Impact on Taste

 Dissipation, in the context of whiskey drinking, is the physical process by which volatile aroma and flavor molecules are transferred from liquid to the surrounding air and become not only unavailable but irrecoverable from the liquid.